History of cross-strait relations: Military confrontation

 In early October 1958, the PLA announced that it would give up its blockade of Kinmen, and later changed to a "single strike and no strike" to gradually reduce its offensive, and the cross-strait wrestling turned to a legal-unification dispute over Greater China's representation in the international community.
 In 1972 Nixon visited China and signed the Three Communiqués, and in September of the same year China and Japan established diplomatic relations; on January 1, 1979, the U.S. established diplomatic relations with the People's Republic of China, while breaking diplomatic relations with the ROC, replacing the U.S.-China Mutual Defense Treaty with the Taiwan Relations Act, and withdrawing troops from Taiwan.
-On January 1, 1979, Xu Xiangqian, Ministry of National Defense of the People's Republic of China, issued the "Statement of the Ministry of National Defense on the Cessation of Artillery Fire on the Greater Kinmen Islands", which officially put an end to the 21-year Kinmen artillery war.
+On January 1, 1979, Xu Xiangqian, Ministry of National Defense, issued the "Statement of the Ministry of National Defense on the Cessation of Artillery Fire on the Greater Kinmen Islands", which officially put an end to the 21-year Kinmen artillery war.